ResearchHub/researchhub-backend/README.md

 The project environment is managed using [Pipenv](https://pipenv.kennethreitz.org/en/latest/).

-The project uses Python version 3.6, so you will need to install it (use pyenv e.g.).
-The recommended version is 3.6.12 or 3.6.13.
+The project uses Python version 3.6.12, so you will need to install it (use pyenv e.g.)

 If you're installing on macOS 11.x, additional step is required for which the explanation can be found [here](https://stackoverflow.com/questions/66482346/problems-installing-python-3-6-with-pyenv-on-mac-os-big-sur) or [here](https://docs.google.com/document/d/1tObZtc_GLf1h2OY9Ig6LjYub5zNMARG_ge3pUXKV3HI/edit?usp=sharing), that basically installs the right version of Python with extra flags (notice Python version within the script):